 - Tip into loaf tin and sprinkle with demerera sugar for that extra caramel crunchy topping.

-- Add a foil dome [see pictures below] to prevent the tops of the loaf from catching.
+Add a foil dome [see notes] to prevent the tops of the loaf from catching (burning).

 - Cook for 60 minutes.

-- Remove the foil and cook for a further 15 minutes (or until a skewer comes out clean)
+Remove the foil at 40mins and cook for the remaining 20 minutes (or until a skewer comes out clean)